<< Yesterday | This Day in Baseball History |

 1983 |

 On Opening Day, Tom Seaver, making his first appearance with the Mets since 1977, combines with Doug Sisk to blank the Phillies at Shea Stadium, 2-0.
-'Tom Terrific,' who will go on to extend the record to 16, ties Walter Johnson's major league mark with his 14th Opening Day assignment.
+'Tom Terrific,' who will extend the record to 16, ties Walter Johnson's major league mark with his 14th Opening Day assignment.

 |